Do you ever wish for that Colgate smile?

 Dental Veneer Procedure

-The procedure in itself is usually about a 4-step process.
-This begins with making the right diagnosis, then preparing for veneer application, designing the right veneers for your teeth, and then followed by bonding.
+The procedure itself consists of 4-steps.
+This begins with making the right diagnosis, then preparing for veneer application, designing the right veneers for your teeth, and then bonding.
 After bonding the veneer(s) to your teeth, your dentist may do some follow-up adjustments to ensure that everything is in place.

 You will tell your dentist the result that you are trying to achieve.
-During this appointment, your dentist will examine your teeth to make sure dental veneers are right for you and discuss the procedure and some of its limits.
+During this appointment, your dentist will examine your teeth to make sure dental veneers are right for you and discuss the procedure and any limitations.
 They may take X-rays and possibly make impressions of your mouth and teeth.

 Preparation for Treatment